yousuketakada/refactoring_example/doc/memo.md

 When we did the extraction to the function `amount_for` (which is to be precise a lambda but we no longer distinguish between lambda and function), we had to deal with three variables
-`perf`, `play`, and `this_amount` that would go out of the scope.
+`perf`, `play`, and `this_amount` that would go out of scope.
 The first two variables `perf` and `play` are not modified so that we pass them as the parameters;
 the last one `this_amount` is the only modified variable so that we return it from the function.

 Let us now consider where the variable `play` has come from:
 `play` is computed from `perf` so that there was actually no need to pass it as a parameter at all.
-_Extract Function_ could be less complicated
-if we had removed such a temporary variable in advance, which is another useful refactoring called _Replace Temp with Query_.
+_Extract Function_ can be less complicated (because less variables will go out of scope) if we have removed such temporary variables in advance, which is another useful refactoring called _Replace Temp with Query_.

 We can apply _Replace Temp with Query_ to the variable `play`